Gaza hospital bombed as EU leaders spoke

 Palestinian group Hamas has blamed the hospital bombing, which killed hundreds, on Israel, who denies it.

-Hamas murdered over 1,300 Israelis in a dawn raid on 7 October.
-Israeli forces have killed some 3,000 Palestinians.
+Hamas fighters murdered over 1,300 Israelis in a dawn raid on 7 October.
+Israeli air-strikes have since killed some 3,000 Palestinians.

 Michel spoke to press in Brussels after hosting emergency video-talks with EU leaders on the Gaza war.
-Von der Leyen joined him by video-link.
+Von der Leyen joined his press briefing by also by video-link.

-The EU video-summit came following the killing of two Swedish football fans by an Islamist gunman in Brussels on Monday evening.
+The EU summit came following the killing of two Swedish football fans by an Islamist gunman in Brussels on Monday evening.

-And Michel, who is a former Belgian prime minister, warned that the Gaza war had raised the risk of attacks in Europe, following an Islamist killing also in France last week and a spike in antisemitic incidents.
+And Michel, who is a former Belgian prime minister, warned that the Gaza war had raised the risk of attacks in Europe, following an Islamist killing also in France last week and a general spike in antisemitic incidents.

 "It is a big threat, a present threat, probably all the more so now because of the tensions, the [Gaza] conflict is exacerbating the risk of violence [in Europe]," Michel said.